 Virtual staging is accomplished with new smart technology that allows sellers to create digital staging examples using photos of their homes.
-The augmented reality programs allow you to place digital furniture and decor images, providing a hypothetical mock-up of what the home could look like when fully furnished.
+The augmented reality programs allow you to place digital furniture and decor images in a room, providing a hypothetical mock-up of what the home could look like when fully furnished.

 Create Different Designs For Different Viewers

 Inversely, it’s hard to get people to come to an open house if your property isn’t well advertised.
 For the best results, use virtual staging to attract buyers online.
-Once you’ve developed legitimate interest from several parties, you can collaborate with a professional stager to prepare the home just for your prospective buyers.
+Once you’ve developed legitimate interest from several parties, you can collaborate with a professional stager to prepare the home for your prospective buyers.